nabijaczleweli/termimage/termimage.md

     Force ANSI output of the specified kind,

-    The accepted values are "simple" and "truecolor", truecolor is the default on non-Windows.
+    The accepted values are "truecolor", "simple-black", and "simple-white", truecolor is the default on non-Windows.

-    Simple ANSI output uses 3-bit background colours, while truecolor supports the whole 24-bit pallette.
+    Simple ANSI output uses 3-bit background colours for the specified background, while truecolor supports the whole 24-bit pallette.

   -f --force